sergey-automation/TurboPrefill/README.md

 TurboPrefill is not intended to be a universal accelerator for all llama.cpp workloads.

-It is specifically designed for long single-request prefill workloads running in multi-GPU layer-split mode, where underutilization of available hardware is most visible.
+It is specifically designed for long prefill workloads running in multi-GPU layer-split mode, where underutilization of available hardware is most visible.

 The idea behind TurboPrefill did not come from modifying the mathematical side of the model.
 It came from viewing multi-GPU inference as a production pipeline, where the primary focus is hardware utilization, reducing idle time, and improving overall system throughput.

 # Why TurboPrefill Works Only for Certain Workloads

-TurboPrefill was not designed as a universal acceleration path for every llama.cpp workload.

-Instead, it focuses on a specific scenario where the potential benefit is highest: long-context prefill of a single request running on multiple GPUs in layer-split mode.
+Instead, it focuses on a specific scenario where the potential benefit is highest: long-context prefill workloads running on multiple GPUs in layer-split mode.

 TurboPrefill can be used in multi-user servers; the scheduling logic operates on individual requests, rather than users.